ApollosProject/apollos-templates/README.md

 ### API

-We use Heroku by default because it's free and easy to get started.
+We use Heroku by default because it's free and simple to use.
 If you'd like to use another platform to host your API, you can skip this section.

 [Install the Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs#set-up)